The project was born out of a need to have a good

 The OpenLibm code derives from the FreeBSD msun and OpenBSD libm implementations, which in turn derive from FDLIBM 5.3.
 Over and above that, OpenLibm itself has received a number of patches to make it platform independent and portable.

 OpenLibm builds on Linux, Mac OS X, Windows, FreeBSD, and OpenBSD.
 It builds with both GCC and clang.
-Although largely tested and widely used on x86 architectures, openlibm also supports ARM and powerPC.
+Although largely tested and widely used on the x86 and x86-64 architectures, OpenLibm also supports arm, aarch64, ppc64le, and mips.

 PowerPC support for OpenLibm was graciously sponsored by IBM.